 Where do I find my website key?

-I already have middleware — will this conflict?
+I already have proxy logic — will this conflict?

-I already have middleware — will this conflict?
+I already have proxy logic — will this conflict?

 Will this slow down my site?